This term our topic is:

 KS2 break time is at 10:10-10:25.

 If you want your child to have snack please send enough money for the week in a named purse or wallet.
+Alternatively, children can bring in their own healthy snack (fruit, vegetables).
 Each child now has their own tray within the classroom so that they can store their valuables.

 Children need to bring their water bottle into the classroom everyday which can be used throughout the day.
 Although these water bottles will not be available at lunchtime, so you may wish to send a named carton of juice or named juice bottle at lunchtime for your child to access if you wish.